bhauman/bhauman.github.com/bruce_hauman.md

 ## Other Interests

-* **Card Magic** - nothing says entertainment like a middle aged white guy with a deck of cards
+* **Canoe Camping** - I love canoe camping.
+My favorite trip to date was 160km on the Churchill River in Saskatchewan.
 * **Long Distance Hiking** - Hiked the Appalachian trail (2000 miles) in 1993
+* **Remodeling the old church we bought in Saskatchewan** - this is now our home
+* **Handtool woodworking**
-* **Lightweight Structure** - I designed, built and live in a unique dome structure in my friends back yard.
+* **Lightweight Structure** - I designed, built and lived in a unique dome structure in my friends back yard.
 * **Dancing** - Contra, Waltz, Tango, Salsa
-* **Singing** - Sang in a local choral group which focuses on traditional music from around the world.
+* **Singing** - Sang in an Asheville choral group which focuses on traditional music from around the world.
 * **Comedy Improv** - Spent 7 weeks studying improv in Chicago during the summer of 2010.
 The final show is up at [theremedials.com](http://theremedials.com)
 * **SnowBoarding** - My brother and I have an annual 8 day engagement with a mountain in Utah.
+* **Card Magic** - nothing says entertainment like a middle aged white guy with a deck of cards